stoneliuCS/fluid-oas/README.md

 - Focus on core business logic, design systems in an _API-first manner_.
 - Leverage TypeScript's advanced type-system to get autocomplete and compile-time checks for building your OpenAPI specification.

+## Goals

+Normal OAS _DSLs_ either make the developers write decorators or objects that end up to be very similar to writing JSON.
+This library takes it one step further by introducing _compile-time_ protections when writing specifications and also additionally abstracts over the entire specification through Objects.

 ## Features

 - _Extensible_, the core architecture revolves around chaining methods on OAS specifications to better easily write, maintain, and modularize specifications.
 Under the hood, SALT leverges the TypeScript compiler to code-gen _Mixins_ to extend onto base class specifications.
 If there is a field missing or something that you want to utilize, it can be done with the _FunctionBuilder_ API.